 Unfair business practices encompass fraud, misrepresentation, and oppressive or unconscionable acts or practices by a business entity against consumers or other businesses.
-California’s Unfair Competition Law (also known as Unfair Business Practices Act), Business and Professions Code Section 17200 et seq., is California’s most frequently used consumer protection statute, with the number of cases filed with Section 17200 claims increasing from year to year.
+California’s Unfair Competition Law (also known as the Unfair Business Practices Act)1 is California’s most frequently used consumer protection statute, with the number of cases filed with Section 17200 claims increasing from year to year.

-The reach of Section 17200 is extremely broad.
-See, Cel-Tech Communications, Inc. v.
-Los Angeles Cellular Telephone Co.
-(1999) 20 Cal.4th 163, 180.
-The definitions in Section 17200 are disjunctive – in other words, each of the five “wrongs” discussed above operates independently from the others.
+The reach of Section 17200 is extremely broad.4 Each of the five “wrongs” discussed above operates independently from the others.
 Hence, a business practice is prohibited as unfair or fraudulent even if not unlawful and vice versa.

-Any person, firm or corporation which is damaged by unfair business practices may bring an action to obtain an injunction to stop unfair, unlawful, or fraudulent business practices or false advertising, and to obtain restitution for money lost or gained by the defendant as a result of the wrongful conduct.
-Attorney’s fees from the defendant are often available, especially when the relief obtained confers a significant benefit to a large number of citizens.
+Any person or business damaged by unfair business practices may bring a claim for an injunction to stop unfair practice.
+They may also obtain restitution for money lost as a result of the wrongful conduct.
+A winning party may also be able to recover attorney’s fees, especially when the relief obtained confers a significant benefit to a large number of citizens.

-Our law firm represents plaintiffs and defendants in cases involving disputes over unfair business practices and unfair competition including unlawful contract agreements, fraud, false advertising, and other unfair business practices.
+Our law firm represents litigants in disputes over unfair business practices and unfair competition including unlawful contracts, fraud, false advertising, and other unfair business practices.
 Call us for a free, no-obligation consultation.